Bronchiolitis: A Complete Guide for Parents

 If your child is exhibiting symptoms of pneumonia or severe bronchiolitis, it's crucial to seek medical attention promptly.
 SolvHealth can help you find an urgent care facility near you quickly and easily.
 With just a few clicks, you can access information about nearby urgent care centers, their hours of operation, and patient reviews, ensuring you choose the best option for your child's needs.
 Don’t hesitate—using SolvHealth can provide peace of mind and ensure your child receives the timely care they deserve.

-Bronchiolitis is a common respiratory tract infection that primarily affects infants and young children.
-It causes inflammation and congestion in the small airways in the lungs, known as bronchioles.
+Bronchiolitis is a respiratory condition that primarily affects infants and young children under the age of two.
+It's caused by a viral infection that inflames and congests the small airways in the lungs.

 Factors such as exposure to secondhand smoke, living in crowded conditions, or being born prematurely can increase an infant's susceptibility to bronchiolitis.